cchitsiang/awesome-stars/topics.md

 ## chrome-extension

-- [twoabd/superdev](https://github.com/twoabd/superdev) - An open-source browser toolbox for web designers, developers, techies and founders that minimises the development/designing time and provides various tools to debug the web without any hassle.
 - [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨
 - [alyssaxuu/screenity](https://github.com/alyssaxuu/screenity) - The most powerful screen recorder & annotation tool for Chrome 🎥